Food Nutrition Analysis

 FedEx or UPS / 1 or 2 day air

 If refrigerated, pack with cold packs

-If you have chose to purchase the label option, you’ll receive a lab report showing your results.
+If you chose to purchase the label option, you will receive a lab report showing your results.

-Your nutrition facts labels will be emailed to you in a file that you can download and print or incorporate them into your food label
+Your FDA Compliant Nutrition Facts labels will be emailed to you in a file that you can download and print or incorporate them into your food label

 CONTACT US 7 DAYS A WEEK